 If you are gluten-free please don’t buy your lentils from a bulk bin in the store.
 They will likely be cross-contaminated!
 Just like with processed foods, you need to verify that the source is safe.
-When we first went gluten-free I discovered lentils were giving Jupiter and me symptoms of being glutened.
+When we first went gluten-free I discovered lentils were giving Kid2 and me symptoms of being glutened.
 It turned out that the lentils we were buying from Azure Standard were being repackaged in the same facility with all the grains they sell!
 We solved this problem by finding out which quantity came directly from the field and buying that.
 We haven’t had a problem since.

 On the GAPS diet, very few legumes are allowed, and they are considered an advanced food.
 We didn’t even try them until we’d been transitioning into the full diet for a couple months already.
 Soaking legumes leaches out phytic acid and other antinutrients.
 Sprouting them causes the plant to convert some of the starch into simple sugars that are easier to digest, and boosts the nutritional value as well!